Namanis/3D-Polygon-/README.md

  2. Given that there are more than 2 extreme points, it does not consider the line of extreme points to be from the furthest points.
 Meaning if there are 3 points, it should find 2 points that are furthest away from each other and make it its line
  3. Some code fragments are repetitive
  4. No third-party libraries were used

+## Additional notes
+It took about 30-50 minutes to get familiar with the task.
+4 hours of pure programming and 2 hours of testing(I have very little experience with testing).
+Overall I've spent around 6-7 hours.
+I expected to finish it faster but working on it I kept running into more calculations I hadn't anticipated earlier that needed to be done to find the solution.